laurenthanhvo/foodcom-overpromise-analysis/README.md

 ### NMAR vs. MAR

-We do **not** believe any column in our dataset is NMAR (“Not Missing At Random”).
-The only missingness in our cleaned data is in the `avg_rating` column (3.11% of recipes never received a rating).
-This is almost certainly because those recipes were unpopular or not viewed—an **observable** phenomenon tied to recipe visibility or share counts—rather than being missing due to an unobserved “true” rating.
+I do **not** believe any column in the dataset is NMAR (“Not Missing At Random”).
+The only missingness in the cleaned data is in the `avg_rating` column (3.11% of recipes never received a rating).
+This is almost certainly because those recipes were unpopular or not viewed—an observable phenomenon tied to recipe visibility or share counts—rather than being missing due to an unobserved “true” rating.
 If we could obtain page‐view or social‐share data for each recipe, we could explain away this missingness (making it MAR).

 ### Missingness Summary